Updated: Jan 12

 Is your teacher just instructing or are both of you evolving?
-Real love is to help a student to evolve, so a good teacher will not be ego-affirmative all the time.
+Real love helps a student evolve, so a good teacher will not be ego-affirmative all the time.

 They are not afraid to have an opinion (and are open to other people’s opinion).
 An opinion is not a judgement.
 Opinions based on values are important for change.
-Thinking sensitively about the suffering of others and being there to support them against hate, greed and violence is important!
-History has shown us all too often that humans can exploit others all too quickly and to stand up against injustice and abused power shows a strong character.
+Thinking sensitively about others' suffering and being there to support them against hate, greed, and violence is important!
+History has shown us that humans can exploit others all too quickly and stand up against injustice and abused power shows a strong character.
 Yoga is not about being passive and agreeable to everything to appear serene, calm, and peaceful.
 There might be a time when you will have to stand up and be more courageous.
 Your inside will be still calm, but your outside may have to be affirmative.
-This is a very difficult path and a good teacher knows that some people will reject this and therefore not like the teacher at all and judge him or her for that.
+This is a challenging path, and a good teacher knows that some people will reject this and therefore, not like the teacher and judge them for that.
 In the end, the memory of a person who stood by you in difficult times and stood up for you will stay with you forever!
 At least for me.

 Is your teacher holding you back?
 Is it always the same practice, which leaves out all difficult postures?
 It is ok to be careful and safe, but neither is it good to be overly safe and avoid everything.
 A bit of risk-taking to explore limits is good and overall to be courageous!

 Do you feel more vital, relaxed and rejuvenated?
 Does the practice of yoga reflect in your everyday life?
 Does yoga help you to be more content being?